 6) Sensory Strategies for Stair Climbing

 - Tactile: Use tactile element on each step (tactile footprints, felt cutouts, fine grain sand paper) with child barefoot to reinforce foot placement

 - Auditory: Use auditory cues to establish cadence with clapping, egg shaker, or song

 - Proprioceptive: Ask child to stomp feet to provide deep input and promote full weight bearing

 - Visual: Strips of brightly colored tape can help encourage alternating feet on step stool, stairs, or any other surface.

-- Soft stairs like these are great for little ones to practice crawling and climbing up and can be part of playroom obstacle course!
+- Soft stairs are great for little ones to practice crawling and climbing up and can be part of playroom obstacle course!

 - If you do not have stairs at home, can practice with two step stools placed back to back!

 - Stepping up and down from curbs in the neighborhood.

 - Practicing stairs in the community (playground, library, shopping center, restaurants, and friend’s houses) will help generalize skill across different settings!